jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-recommendation-and-ranking.markdown

 \end{bmatrix}
 $$

-In content-based filtering, we define the feature set already. $$ x = (romance, action, scifi) $$ and we recall that the rating can be computed as:
+In content-based filtering, we define the feature set $$ x = (romance, action, scifi) $$ and we recall that the rating can be computed as:

 $$
 y = w^T x \\